Updated on May 3, 2022

 Some of these include:

 • Cataracts.
-A progressive opacification of the lenses of the eyes, which can cause vision impairment and require surgical removal.
+A progressive opacification of the lenses of the eyes; can cause vision impairment and require surgical removal

 • Age-related macular degeneration.
-A condition that can be diagnosed as dry or wet and affect the macula, which is responsible for detailed, central vision.
+A condition that can be diagnosed as dry or wet and affects the macula, responsible for detailed central vision

-Opticians or dispensing opticians play an important role in advising and dispensing glasses and contacts.
+These professionals play an important role in advising and dispensing glasses and contacts.
+Here are some daily tasks of an optician:

 • Receive and refill eyeglass and contact lens prescriptions